Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 09.20.17 UTC
+- WIB: Jumat, 12 Desember 2025 11.00.37 UTC
-- WITA: Jumat, 12 Desember 2025 10.20.17 UTC
+- WITA: Jumat, 12 Desember 2025 12.00.37 UTC
-- WIT: Jumat, 12 Desember 2025 11.20.17 UTC
+- WIT: Jumat, 12 Desember 2025 13.00.37 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: motivational
+Kategori: nature